alyssahursh/cross-stitch/README.md

 1. When I was 10, I tried to make my own cross stitch patterns in Excel, but Excel didn't have conditional formatting yet, so changing the color of every cell took 3+ clicks.
 I just wanted to build the thing that 10-year-old-me had wanted.

 ## If I had more time
-* I'd build out an option to bulk-clear either by color or by selecting an area
+* I'd build out an option to bulk-clear either by color or by selecting an area.
-* I'd
+* I'd fix the cell resizing that happens on narrow screens.
+* I'd add darker gridlines to demarcate rows and columns of 10 squares to facilitate with stitch counting.
+* I'd develop an alphabet tool to allow a user to place letters rather than having to draw them by hand.